 Overview

-UW Libraries’ Special Collections collects, preserves, and makes accessible rare books, manuscripts, papers, records, oral histories, photographs, historic maps, moving images, architectural drawings and other material with a regional emphasis on the Pacific Northwest.
-Some items have been digitized and are available through Digital Collections however the vast majority is available only onsite.
+UW Libraries’ Special Collections collects, preserves, and makes accessible rare books, manuscripts, papers, records, oral histories, photographs, historic maps, moving images, architectural drawings, and other material with a regional emphasis on the Pacific Northwest.
+Some items have been digitized and are available through Digital Collections; however, the vast majority are available only on-site.

-Please note: During the 2023-2024 academic year, appointments are required to use manuscript material in Special Collections.
+Please note: Appointments are required to use manuscript material in Special Collections.
 A link to their appointment form is on the Special Collections website.

 Special Collections’ core areas include: